This page details all configuration options, as well as the precedence rules between the various places where you can specify configuration options.

 only if the site-id

-has been specified with .
+has been specified with ‑site

-You can only have one -site on subsystem level
+You can only have one ‑site

-completely overrides any on database level.
+on database level.

 When you generate an update script with DBUPDGEN, and the main file has changed, all site-specific files are also included in the update script, even if they are unchanged.